-CH411, 412, Independent Study: These courses provide an opportunity for a qualified student to pursue a special course of study under the direction of a faculty mentor.
-Prerequisites: 14 hours of chemistry, permission of the instructor, and permission of the department head.
-(U/G)(1, 2).
-As needed.
+CH411, Independent Study: These courses provide an opportunity for a qualified student to pursue a special course of study under the direction of a faculty mentor.
+Prerequisite: 14 hours of chemistry, permission of the instructor, and permission of the head of the department.
+(U/G)(1).
+Occasionally.
+CH412, Independent Study: These courses provide an opportunity for a qualified student to pursue a special course of study under the direction of a faculty mentor.
+Prerequisite: 14 hours of chemistry, permission of the instructor, and permission of the head of the department.
+(U/G)(2).
+Occasionally.

-CH422, Analytical Chemistry II: This course provides an introduction to advanced instrumental theory, design and technique.
+CH422, Analytical Chemistry 2: This course provides an introduction to advanced instrumental theory, design, and technique.
 Three lectures per week.
 Prerequisite: CH321 with a grade of C or better.
 (U)(3).
-Fall.
+Annually, term varies.